umarhassan-mitodl/21l.640j-fall-2015/content/pages/syllabus.md

 See the {{% resource_link 87fb59d7-ba9f-5126-6829-f77507549528 "Readings" %}} section for a list of the readings used in class.

 The movies must be seen before the class date when they will be discussed.
-Finally, it is important that you read [_El País_](http://elpais.com/elpais/portada_america.html) so that we can discuss the way contemporary Spaniards view their own and international politics.
+Finally, it is important that you read {{% resource_link "554b7896-cd3b-4e1d-b7e7-74ef951a382b" "_El País_" %}} so that we can discuss the way contemporary Spaniards view their own and international politics.
 Reading _El País_ will be an essential part of the subject.

 Requirements
 ------------